Zoar, released in 1983, is at once a toy with a fascinating history and a character with a conflicted set of origins.

-In this version we see a call out for the familiar color scheme of orange fur with red armor.
+In this version we see a call out for the familiar color scheme of orange fur with red armor and blue loincloth.
 But it appears from the first mini comic (“He-Man and the Power Sword”) that Beast Man’s color scheme was originally dominated by red, like the predecessor bear and gorilla designs.
 Perhaps they were still playing with color options at this point.

 Here is how he would have looked if he had been colored like the toy:

 The first mini comics featured cross sell artwork closely patterned after the prototype figures and B-sheet designs.
 The cross sell artwork that made it onto the back of the packaging was usually (but not always) closer to final.

 There are a couple of different “final” prototypes for Beast Man.
 The first is the version that made it into Mattel’s 1982 dealer catalog and onto the side of the packaging for Castle Grayskull.
 That version (below) has very nicely applied paint on the compass-like design on his chest armor, with each part individually painted blue:

 There’s another prototype that seems to have a paint pattern designed for mass production, with a messy blob of blue on the center of the chest armor, which would become a spray of blue on the final figure: